GillianTrethewey/GillianTrethewey/README.md

 I've been coding on the web since 2014.
 This has included making membership e-commerce websites for clients, creating and maintaining my own teaching website at https://cognitiveresults.com, as well as working for another developer doing CBT along with retainer work with clients.

 I'm levelling up my skills to include PHP, JS, React, Ruby, SQL, PHP, and Python.
 I have completed COMP200 and Java at Athabasca University.
-I code daily and I'm serious about learning the skills I need to land a full-time job doing development.
+I code consistently and I'm serious about learning the skills I need to land a full-time job doing development.

+I'm now in a Bootcamp to accelerate my learning.

 <br>

 **Snapshot:**
-- 😄 July course goals: JS, React, Responsive, static site.
-Start AWS Cloud.
+- 😄 September course goals: JS, Responsive Websites,
-- 😄 I code every day.
+- 😄 I code every day for a stretch and then take a full break.
 - 👨🏻‍💻 I'm currently learning: PHP + JS + React + Python + Ruby + SQL
 - 👨🏻‍💻 I'm proficient at HTML5, CSS3, Flexbox, Grid, SASS, yarn, gulp, node.js, WordPress, and Git version control.
-- 😄 I use Local, Fetch, and Sublime on a Mac with two monitors.
+- 😄 I use Local, Fetch, Visual Studio, and Sublime on a Mac with two monitors.
 - 🔭 I'm currently in the midst of Round 3 of 100 Days of Code.
 - 👨🏻‍💻 In the Round 3 repo, you can view the courses I've completed and what I'm specifically working on.
 - 📫 How to reach me: cognitiveresults@rogers.com